segmentio/decibel/README.md

-# Themis
+# Decibel
-Themis is small iOS app for recording noise dB levels to Datadog.
+Decibel is small iOS app for recording office noise dB levels to Datadog.

 ### Goal
 - Noise is distracting many people at the company